mrbanzai/sinatra-sequel_extension/README.md

     sudo gem install sinatra-sequel_extension --source https://github.com/danascheider/sinatra-sequel_extension

+If you are using Bundler, then add the source to your Gemfile:
+    gem 'sinatra-sequel_extension', :git => 'git://github.com/danascheider/sinatra-sequel_extension.git'

+Once listed in your Gemfile, this gem can be installed like other gems using `bundle install`.
+Be aware that `gem list` will not display gems added in this manner.

 I like to split database configuration and migrations out into a separate `database.rb` file and then require it from the main app file, but you can plop the following code in about anywhere and it'll work just fine: